 Your rate of reimbursement will depend upon your role at the conference or professional meeting.
 Full reimbursement (up to the annual limit) will normally be made only when the faculty member reads a paper, serves as an official discussant at a session, or presides as a general officer.
 Faculty who attend but do not have an active role in the meeting will be eligible for a 50% reimbursement (up to the annual limit).

-- Requests for financial support are due October 14, 2019.
+- Requests for financial support were due October 14, 2019.
 Requests after this date must be approved personally by Dean Papillon.
 The meeting should be that of a recognized organization in the faculty member's academic discipline and/or a conference of recognized standing.

 - If an advance is necessary for non-refundable expenses, a request must be made in time for a check to be prepared according to regular procedures (normally at least two full weeks).

 - Within ten days of the faculty member's return from the meeting, a full financial accounting must be made using the Faculty Travel & Business Expenses Form, including amounts spent for travel, lodging, registration fees, and the per diem amount for meals and incidentals.
 This form and scanned copies of receipts should be emailed to Kristen R. Kleinfeld, Assistant for Finance and Administration, at email@example.com.
 A travel expense report form must be completed separately for each professional meeting.
 If your hotel or conference provides a meal, you should deduct that meal allowance from your per diem.
 If you have room service or restaurant charges on your hotel bill, you should also deduct these charges from your per diem.